 TPUSA, the group itself, and their members don’t fully understand their stances and opinions.

-During a TPUSA faith event, leader/founder Charlie Kirk fear mongered to the crowd about the medical treatment that trans people choose to undergo such as gender-affirming care, despite them being such a proportionally small number of the population and the regret rates for gender-affirming surgeries being less than 1%.
+During a TPUSA faith event, its leader and founder, Charlie Kirk, engaged in fearmongering to the crowd about the medical treatment that trans people choose to undergo, such as gender-affirming care.

-On his show, The Charlie Kirk Show on Rumble, Kirk went further, suggesting prosecuting every doctor who has participated in assisting gender-affirming care.
+On his podcast, The Charlie Kirk Show, he went further by suggesting the prosecution of every doctor who has provided gender-affirming care.

 The visual messaging and inflammatory language used in those flyers tell a different story, one that is more focused on fear than dialogue.

-Although TPUSA frequently cites the U.S. Constitution as one of their beliefs and driving forces, some of their actions appear to contradict its principles.
+Although TPUSA frequently cites the U.S. Constitution as one of their driving forces and foundation of their beliefs, some of their actions appear to contradict its principles.
+In particular, the actions and the words of Kirk show a disregard for the Constitution and its values.

-His belief that there should be no investigation, just cause or even a crime committed needed in order to arrest these individuals goes against the Fifth and Fourteenth Amendments which guarantee the right to Due Process, and also their First Amendment rights to free speech and protest.
+However, his belief that arrests should be made with no investigation, no just cause and no crime committed goes against the Fifth and Fourteenth Amendments, which guarantee the right to due process, as well as the First Amendment, which guarantees the right to free speech and protest.

 Kirk has also frequently criticized the value of higher education.